A Reproducing-Kernel-Based Nonparametric Test for Conditional Independence of Functional Data: Simulation

 In the simulation study, the sample sizes are set to be $n=50,100,200,500$, and the number of simulation replications is set to $n_{\mathrm{sim}}=100$.
 We examine both balanced and unbalanced observation schemes with $m=200$.
 In the balanced case, the observation times $t_{i0},\dots,t_{im}$ are fixed as $t_{ij}=j/200$, for $j=0,1,\dots,200$.
 In the unbalanced case, for the $i$th subject, the observation times $t_{i1},\dots,t_{im}$ are obtained by randomly sampling $200$ points without replacement from $ U=\{j/2000 : j=1,\dots,2000\}, $ and we set $t_{i0}=0$.
 We then use \eqref{eq-gaussian-tuning} with grid points $\{0\} \cup U$ to calculate $\gamma_T$, and use the GCV criterion \eqref{eq-tuning-delta-star} to determine the tuning parameter $\delta_n$, where the prespecified search range $I_T$ is given by

 Furthermore, for selecting the regularization parameter $\epsilon_n$, we adopt the GCV criterion \eqref{eq-tuning-eps-z-star} with the prespecified search range $I_Z$ given by

-The resulting $p$-values for all models under the balanced and unbalanced settings are displayed in Figures~\ref{fig-res-1}--\ref{fig-res-5}.
+The resulting $p$-values for all models under the balanced and unbalanced settings are displayed in Figures~\ref{fig-res-1}--\ref{fig-res-5}, {where the test is performed either using the original weighted sum of $\chi^2_{(1)}$ distributions in \eqref{eq-asymp-ccco-chisq} or using the Welch-Satterthwaite approximation \eqref{eq-sw-approx}}.

-Figures~\ref{fig-res-1}--\ref{fig-res-5} show that the performances under the balanced and unbalanced settings are similar for all models.
-In particular, Figure~\ref{fig-res-1} indicates that most of the $p$-values are much larger than $0.05$, suggesting that $X$ and $Y$ are independent given $Z$, which agrees with the conditional-independence null hypothesis.
+Figures~\ref{fig-res-1}--\ref{fig-res-5} show that the performances under the balanced and unbalanced settings are similar for all models. {Also, the results of tests using Welch-Satterthwaite approximation is similar to those via weighted sum of $\chi^2_{(1)}$ distributions, indicating that the Welch-Satterthwaite method approximates the asymptotic distribution \eqref{eq-asymp-ccco-chisq} well.} In particular, Figure~\ref{fig-res-1} indicates that most of the $p$-values are much larger than $0.05$, suggesting that $X$ and $Y$ are independent given $Z$, which agrees with the conditional-independence null hypothesis.
 For the remaining models, nearly all $p$-values fall below $0.05$, which demonstrate the strong power of our CCCO-based test.
 The only exception occurs for the small sample size ($n=50$) in Model~4, as shown in Figure~\ref{fig-res-4}.
 This behavior is reasonable because the model involves the transformation $\log(|X(t)|+1)$, which weakens the influence of $X(t)$ on $Y(t)$ and makes conditional dependence more difficult to detect when the sample size is small.